This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - It’s important to prepare the family for making changes quickly throughout disease progression.

-Resources related to OT and Dementia
+Resources related to OT and dementia

 There are many national organizations that have resources for families and healthcare professionals working with someone living with dementia: